logo

 ARTUSH/SHUTTERSTOCK.COM

-They locate and court a partner through a method that is a sniffing ritual.
-Amazingly they can have around 11 offspring each year and are looked after by both the parents.
+They locate and court a partner through a method that involves a sniffing ritual.
+Amazingly, they can have around 11 offspring each year, and both parents look after them.

-They have a quick growth rate and they are ready to leave their burrows in a week after being born.
+They have a rapid growth rate and are ready to leave their burrows just a week after being born.
 It takes only a month for them to mature.

-The lowland streaked tenrecs may not be an endangered species as yet but they are close to losing their natural habitat.
-If the forest is gone they may also become endangered.
+While the Lowland Streaked Tenrecs may not be an endangered species yet, they are close to losing their natural habitat.
+If the forest disappears, they may also become endangered.

-They are not even known to many people as they are only found in specific places.
-However, their impressive hairstyle and unusual language are helping them gain a lot of fans.
+They are not widely known, as they are only found in specific locations.
+However, their impressive hairstyle and unusual communication are helping them gain many fans.

 Look who I met while hiking in #Madagascar: lowland streaked tenrec! pic.twitter.com/1TRJGQgkQl